The 7 Types of Progress Notes in Therapy (SOAP, DAP, BIRP & More) + Examples

 • The plan: next steps, homework, referrals

-• What approach did you use: CBT, DBT, EMDR, etc.
+• What approach you used: CBT, DBT, EMDR, etc.

 • Risk assessment, even if nothing came up